ColdNightHour/rshell/README.md

 ``$ ls | ls``

-The above command results in an error rather than reading the commands.
+Results in an error rather than reading the commands.

 `` echo "Message && Message"``

-The above command results in an error due to the presence of a connector.
+Results in an error due to the presence of a connector.

+``echo >"This" hello there``

+Does not write to a file but rather echoes what comes after the command.

+``cat >  FILENAME``

+Does not create a new file, but results in an error.